Vokturz/LLM-slackbot-channels/README.md

     If no password was defined inside `.env`, then this command do nothing.

+- **/edit_docs**
+    This command allows the user to edit the descriptions of the documents that have been uploaded to the channel.
+These edited descriptions are used in the *doc_retriever* tool (See *Mentions*).

 ## Mentions
 - When the bot is mentioned in a thread, it can respond based on the context.
 The context limit is handled using a `max token limit` in a similar way as `ConversationTokenBufferMemory` from langchain.

-- If the bot is mentioned in channel along with uploaded file, then it ask if you want to start a QA thread.
-It has the possibility to add some context and new separators to chunk the file(s).
+- If the bot is mentioned in channel along with uploaded file, then it ask if you want to start a QA thread or upload the file directly to the channel: The user has the possibility to add some context and new separators to chunk the file(s).
 The files are downloaded in `data/tmp` to define a persistent VectorStore in `data/db`, after the generation of the VectorStore all files are deleted.

+    - **QA Thread**: The bot responds to the user's message that contains the uploaded file(s), stating that a QA thread has been created with the uploaded file(s) and the context provided by the user
+    - **Upload to channel**: The file is upload to the channel and the tool *doc_retriever* appears in the list of tools once at least one file has been added to the channel.
+This tool take as context all the files uploaded by the users using this method.

     If the channel is used as a simple LLM chain, then a `ConversationRetrievalChain`, otherwise a tool to retrieve the important information from the documents is created and passed to the Agent.